ursulahackett/ursulahackett.github.io/content/visualisation/_index.md

 ## Dilutive Drift: Interactive Visual Guide

 This interactive visualisation explains the core dynamics of dilutive drift.
+Click the fullscreen icon (bottom right of the visualisation) for the best experience.

 <iframe
 title="Your Voice and Vote Matters"